tomtsabar9/cortex/README.md

 ## Installation
-0. Make sure python 3.8 is installed in your linux machine and aliased to python
+0. Make sure python 3.8 is installed in your linux machine and aliased to python.
+Also make sure virtualenv module is installed
     ```sh
     $ python
     Python 3.8 ...